Developers-Collective/NSMBWerPlus/README.md

 * Tile God
 * Topman
 * Universal Tileset Slot Mod
+* Spine Coaster Platforms
+* Fake Star Coin (BUGGED: will not spawn unless placed near level enterance.)

 #### Other Stuff
 Other Stuff includes, well, other stuff:
 * Riivolution XML (files load from the NSMBwer folder)
-* ISO Builder XML (for patching main.dol)
-* ObjectPatch (modified Object files for use as a template, some retail levels will still crash due to Nintendo leaving unused nybbles set)
-* ReggiePatch (a Reggie patch based on the NewerSMBW one)
+* ReggiePatch (a Reggie patch based on the NewerSMBW one, updated to work with Reggie!
+Next 4.8 and 4.9)

+#### TODO
+* Fix more sprites issues (custom sprites will despawn unless near level enterance)
+* Move all Newer sprites to new slots
+* Koopatlas and Pirahnatlas support(?)
+* Fix NSMBW bugs
+* Fix mispositoned Reggie!
+Next sprite images
+* Fix hammer suit bugs
+* Fix worldmap crash